i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/install/configure.md

 ![ivertix-menu-ntp](../assets/install/ivertix-menu-ntp.png)

-The options will be displayed:
+The displayed options will be:

 - `1) NTP time settings`, to configure the NTP servers